kubernetes-retired/etcdadm/etcd-manager/docs/backupstructure.md

 We hope that the backup structure used by etcd-manager and etcd-backup can be adopted by all tools, so that there can be portability between etcd backups.

-As such, the format is intended to be minimal and hopefully "unsuprising"
+As such, the format is intended to be minimal and hopefully "unsurprising"

 ## Overview